NostosArch/Nand2Tetris/README.md

 2. Implemented Line Drawing as Word Operations instead of Pixel-by-Pixel Operation.

+3. Implemented Logical Left Shift and Logical Right Shift Operations for Graphical Operations.
+    - Kept the usage of Mathematical Multiplication and Division operations in Graphical operations to a minimum and replaced most of them with a Software implementation of Logical Left and Right Shift Operations.

+    - Observed a speed up of whopping **6x** when playing Flappy Bird.
+Before this change the game was practically impossible to play and using shifting and bit masking operations instead played a major part in speeding up the calculations.

 ## Future Work and Optimizations:

-1. Logical Left Shift and Right Shift to speed Graphical Operations.

-2. Break, Continue, Switch Statements in Compiler.
+1. Add Break, Continue, Switch statements and "<<" and ">>" shift operators to the Jack Language.

-3. Optimize the Assembler to generate less code.
+2. Optimize the Assembler to generate less code.